Prince Arisugawa Takehito: Naval and diplomatic career

-Promoted to full admiral on June 28, 1905, Meiji appointed the prince a member of the Order of the Golden Kite (3rd Class) for his service during the Russo-Japanese War.
-He visited Europe again in 1905, when he and his wife represented the Emperor at the wedding of the German Crown Prince Wilhelm (1882–1951) to Duchess Cecile of Mecklenburg-Schwerin.
-They visited Great Britain again on their way back to Japan.
+Arisugawa was promoted to full admiral on June 28, 1904, the first member of the imperial family to reach that rank and only the sixth person in Japan to hold it.
+Following the fall of Port Arthur in January 1905 he was made a military councillor, formally advising the Emperor.
+He was abroad when the decisive Battle of Tsushima was fought in May 1905, having travelled with his wife to represent the Emperor at the wedding of the German Crown Prince Wilhelm (1882–1951) to Duchess Cecile of Mecklenburg-Schwerin.
+Meiji appointed the prince a member of the Order of the Golden Kite (3rd Class) for his service during the Russo-Japanese War.
+He and his wife visited Great Britain again on their way back to Japan.

 Final years

-Of weak constitution since childhood, Arisugawa took frequent medical leaves during his naval career.
-He built a summer home in Kobe and went into semi-retirement in 1909.
-He died on July 3, 1913, at his Kobe residence.
-However, news of his death was not made immediately public, and his body was rushed back to his palace in Kōjimachi, Tokyo by a specially chartered train, and his death formally announced on July 10, 1913.
+Arisugawa had a weak constitution from childhood and took frequent medical leaves during his naval career.
+He built a summer home in Kobe and went into semi-retirement in 1909 to recuperate from tuberculosis.
+He died there on July 5, 1913.
+News of his death was not made public immediately; his body was taken back to his palace in Kōjimachi, Tokyo by a specially chartered train, and his death was formally announced on July 10, 1913.

-He advanced to the honorary rank of marshal admiral on July 7, 1913, which was after his actual death, but before his "official death date", so the award was not considered posthumous.
-However, he was also awarded the Collar of the Supreme Order of the Chrysanthemum posthumously.
+He was advanced to the honorary rank of marshal admiral on July 7, 1913.
+This came after his actual death but before his official death date, so the promotion was not treated as posthumous.
+He was, however, awarded the Collar of the Supreme Order of the Chrysanthemum posthumously.